ignite/cli/docs/docs/guide/09-interchange/03-walkthrough.md

   denom: token
 ```

-The counterparty (the sender of the buy marscoin order) receives 5 marscoin
+The counterparty, or the sender of the buy `marscoin` order, will receive 5 `marscoin` as a result of the exchange.
-vouchers:

 ```
 interchanged q bank balances $(interchanged keys show -a alice --home ~/.venus) --node tcp://localhost:26659